 The Importance of Budgeting

 Budgeting is an essential tool for managing your money effectively.
-It helps you:

-Once you’ve defined your short-term and long-term financial goals, it’s important to prioritize them based on their importance and urgency.
 Some goals may be more urgent than others, such as paying off high-interest debt or building an emergency fund.
 Other goals may be more important, such as saving for retirement or your child’s education.

 To prioritize your financial goals, consider the following: